vmarkovtsev/athenian-webapp/docs/testing.md

 **Note:** confirmation prompted

 ## Troubleshooting
-Permissions errors - contact infra
+In the case you don't know what `TEST_SERVICE_ACCOUNT` to set or have other difficulties/permissions errors please contact infra